-3.2 Losh Basics
+3.2 LogicLoader Shell Basics

 Losh uses a standard output stream (stdout).
 By default, stdout refers to a SOM's debug serial port.
 The output of any command that displays information to stdout (e.g., the 'cat' command) can be viewed using the terminal emulation program connected to the SOM's debug serial port.
-Likewise, the standard input stream (stdin) by default also refers to the SOM's debug serial port.
+Likewise, the standard input stream (stdin) also refers to the SOM's debug serial port by default.

-The LogicLoader shell includes a virtual file system that uses standard Unix path names.
-The highest-level (or root) directory is designated by the identifier '/'.
-A special sub-directory of the root with the name "dev" is used to enumerate and interact with the system's various peripherals and their associated device drivers.
+Losh includes a virtual file system that uses standard Unix path names.
+The highest-level (or root) directory is designated by the identifier /.
+A special sub-directory of the root with the name dev is used to enumerate and interact with the system's various peripherals and their associated device drivers.

-3.2.1 Using Losh
+3.2.1 Using the LogicLoader Shell

-The losh shell includes a basic command line editing feature and a command history feature.
+Losh includes both a basic command line editing feature and a command history feature.
 This provides you with a quick way to repeat commands.
 Using the up and down arrow keys, you can scroll through the list of previously executed commands.
-When a desired command is displayed, press the return key to repeat the command.
+When a desired command is displayed, press RETURN to repeat the command.
 The right and left arrow keys move the cursor anywhere within the current line.
-This allows you to modify, delete, or insert text anywhere in the current line without having to "backspace" the entire line and re-type commands.
+This allows you to modify, delete, or insert text anywhere in the current line without having to backspace the entire line and re-type commands.

-Losh includes a user help feature through the 'help' command.
-Typing 'help' followed by any command name at the losh prompt will display the command's syntax, usage, and an example.
-This may be especially helpful to users who are just becoming familiar with the LogicLoader shell.
+Losh includes a user help feature through the help command.
+Typing help followed by any command name at the losh prompt will display the command's syntax, usage, and an example.
+This may be especially helpful to users who are just becoming familiar with losh.